hujhax/austin-improv-wiki/Shows/The Fancy-Pants Mashup.md

 It is part of *[[Shows/The Wheel|The Wheel]]*.

 ## Summary
-Fancy Pants is a show that happens on the first Friday of every month at [[The Hideout Theatre]].
+Fancy Pants is a show that happens on the first Friday of every month at [[Theatres/The Hideout Theatre|The Hideout Theatre]].
 It was "lovingly borrowed (i.e., egregiously stolen)" from [PROJECTproject](http://en.wikipedia.org/wiki/Projectproject) in Toronto, Canada.

 It currently is cast and directed by [[Jeffrey Chatman]] and [[Performers/Megan Venable|Megan Venable]].